OpenTrading/OTMql4Zmq/README.md

 It's better to use the wiki for knowledge capture, and then we can pull the important pages back into the documentation in the share/doc directory.
 You will need to be signed into github.com to see or edit in the wiki.
+## OTMql4Zmq Notes

+### Changes

+The source checked in to the `src/` directory is from:
+`git clone -b MQ_610_ZMQ_4 --single-branch https://github.com/ungratefulson/mql4zmq`

+This has the very simple changes needed to run against ZeroMQ 4.0.x.